brioche-dev/brioche.dev/src/content/docs/docs/how-it-works/packed-executables.md

 }
 ```

-If you were to run `brioche build -p . -o output`, you would end up with a directory structure like this:
+If you were to run `brioche build -o output`, you would end up with a directory structure like this:

 ```
 output